kisinga/homelab/docs/services/netdata.md

 ## Adding Custom Configuration

-Adding custom configuration to Netdata requires a careful approach to avoid permission issues with its Docker volume.
-The following method ensures that custom config files are correctly loaded without interfering with the container's startup process.
+Adding custom configuration to Netdata requires two steps: ensuring the necessary collector is installed in the container, and providing the configuration file.

-This example demonstrates how to add a custom `fping.conf` to monitor latency for specific hosts.
+This example demonstrates how to add the `fping` collector to monitor latency for specific hosts.

-### Step 1: Create the Local Configuration File
+### Step 1: Install the Collector Package

-1. Create your custom configuration file inside the repository.
-For Netdata configurations, a good practice is to keep them organized.
-For this example, we use `stacks/netdata/config/fping.conf`.
-2. Add your desired configuration.
-For `fping.conf`, you can list hosts to ping:

-    ```
-    # stacks/netdata/config/fping.conf
-    hosts: 8.8.8.8 1.1.1.1
-    ```

-### Step 2: Update Docker Compose Service

-To load this file, you must modify the `netdata` service in `stacks/core.yml`.

-1.  **Mount the File to a Temporary Location**: Mount your local config file to a temporary path inside the container, like `/tmp/fping.conf`.
-This avoids direct permission conflicts with the `/etc/netdata` volume.

-2.  **Override the Entrypoint**: The Netdata image's default entrypoint needs to be overridden to copy the file into place before the service starts.
-This ensures the file has the correct ownership (`netdata:netdata`) inside the container.

-The updated service definition in `stacks/core.yml` will look like this:
+The official Netdata container is modular and does not include all collector binaries by default.
+You can instruct it to install packages at startup using an environment variable.

+In `stacks/core.yml`, add the `NETDATA_EXTRA_DEB_PACKAGES` environment variable to the `netdata` service, specifying any packages you need.

 ```yaml
 # ...